 Please follow specific instructions (eg access arrangements) when given.
 Note that this is a Premium Rate number, only available in the UK and that calls are charged at 60p per minute.

 Please include your name and as much detail as possible about the sighting(s).
 If you think special instructions should be broadcast (grid reference, parking, access etc), please make these clear.

 All records of rare birds are subject to acceptance by the relevant rarities committee.

 Sightings reported to Birdline Scotland will normally be forwarded to the relevant Local Recorder.
 Please note that this is not intended as a substitute to the normal submission of records direct to the Recorders, rather as a means of keeping them up-to-date and ensuring that important records are not lost.

 Birdline Scotland will not publicise records if it knows that:

 - the bird(s) are on private land, and no arrangements have been made for visiting.

 - there is a risk that rare/uncommon breeding birds could be disturbed.

 - an unacceptable risk to the welfare of the bird(s) can be foreseen.

-Click here to view this report, which is compiled annually by Birdline Scotland.
+Click here to view the spring migrant arrivals table, which is compiled annually by Birdline Scotland.